How to Track Your Brand Mentions in AI Search Results

 Google Search Console measures impressions and clicks on traditional search result pages.
 AI-generated answers in AI Overviews, ChatGPT, or Perplexity do not appear as separate measurement points within GSC.
 A brand that relies exclusively on GSC has no visibility into how frequently or how it appears in AI-generated responses.

 At minimum, weekly.
-AI-generated responses can shift within days due to model updates, retrieval logic changes, or new information sources.
-Daily automated tracking — as Alexandrya.AI provides — gives you the granularity to measure cause and effect when you implement GEO optimizations.
+AI-generated responses can shift within days due to model updates or retrieval logic changes.
+Daily automated tracking gives you the granularity to measure cause and effect when you implement GEO optimizations.

-First, identify which sources the AI system uses for its description.
-These are frequently entries on review platforms, outdated press releases, or Wikipedia-adjacent pages.
+First, identify which sources the AI system uses for its description — frequently review platforms, outdated press releases, or Wikipedia-adjacent pages.
 Corrections at these primary sources have more impact than changes made exclusively on your own website.

 Yes — manually, for a limited number of prompts on one or two platforms.
 Beyond ten prompts across more than two platforms, the personnel cost of manual measurement typically exceeds the cost of a tracking platform.